A review of the main changes to annual allowance since its introduction on 6 April 2006, as well as common issues to consider.

 Total pension input amount = £25,868

-The CPI measure used is the measure for the year to September in the tax year immediately preceding the tax year the pension input period ends. i.e. for the 2017/18 tax year the CPI figure from September 2016 is used.
+The CPI measure used is the measure for the year to September in the tax year immediately preceding the tax year the pension input period ends. eg. for the 2018/19 tax year the CPI figure from September 2017 is used.

 On occasion there will be a need to amend the closing value i.e. where there is a transfer, pension credit or benefits are taken.
-This is covered in more detail in the Pensions Tax Manual
+Find out more from the Pensions Tax Manual.

 There are other situations which can complicate the calculation of defined benefit inputs such as backdated pay rises, bridging pensions and non-uniform accrual rates.
-For further information on valuing pension inputs see the Pensions Tax Manual.
+Find out more from the Pensions Tax Manual.

 Exemption from Annual Allowance test